gsidsid/ai-express/README.md

 - Optional index of and lookup through all prior output for a particular endpoint
 - Separate tab where documents/urls/websites can be uploaded, extracted, and can be automatically drawn upon globally

-Other:

-- Code mode where only Python or JS code is output, automatically executed in a sandbox, results are provided through JSON, after a prompt chain against any error messages until `max_retries`

 Contributions are welcome.